GeoffCox/WebAppGuide/electron-react-web-app/Instructions.md

 1. Install Typescript locally and globally

 ````
-npm install electron --save--dev
+npm install electron --save
 ````

 # Separate the React application from Electron main

-1. Restructure src/ to create two top level folders called app/ and main/
+1. Create app and main subfolders under src/

 Everything that was previously under src/ moves to be under app/

 ````
     src/